How to Collect on a Judgment

 Introduction

-If you've obtained a judgment against a debtor, you have several ways to obtain the money that you are lawfully owed.
-Plenty of debtors will either refuse to pay their creditors or simply can't afford to pay the total amount owed when the judge signs the judgment.
-Let's take a look at some ways to collect.
+If you have obtained a judgment against a debtor, there are several ways to obtain the money that you are lawfully owed.
+Plenty of debtors will either refuse to pay their creditors or simply cannot afford to pay the total amount owed when the judge signs the judgment.
+In this post, we take a look at the most common ways to collect.

 Wage Garnishment

 It is possible to perform post-judgment discovery in which your attorney asks questions and requests documents or depositions from the defendant.
-This discovery process will clue you in to what sources of income the defendant has as well as the types of assets that he owns.
-When you know his sources of income, you can garnish his wages to collect your judgment.
-Certain states limit the amount of money that you can garnish from a debtor's wages (typically 25%) and some even exempt debtors from wage garnishments if they earn below a certain threshold.
-In order to garnish a debtors wages, you must coordinate a hearing with the court to prove that the debtor has a source of income, has a judgment entered against him and has failed to make the appropriate payments.
+This discovery process will clue you in to what sources of income the defendant has as well as the types of assets that they own.
+When you know the debtor's sources of income, you can garnish their wages to collect on the judgment.
+Certain states limit the amount of money that can be garnished from a debtor's wages (typically 25%) and some even exempt debtors from wage garnishments if they earn below a certain threshold.
+In order to garnish a debtors wages, you must coordinate a hearing with the court to prove that the debtor has a source of income, has a judgment entered against them and has failed to make the appropriate payments.

 Bank Account Garnishments

-Once you've obtained a judgment, you can also garnish the debtor's bank account.
+Once you have obtained a judgment, you can also garnish the debtor's bank account.
 While there are a handful of banks that refuse to freeze debtor accounts, they are rare.
-Certain states like New York exempt the first $1,500 or so from garnishment so that the debtor isn't completely financially wiped out.
+Certain states, like New York, exempt the first $1,500 or so from garnishment so that the debtor is not completely financially wiped out.
 Yet garnishing a bank account is a very effective means of collecting the debt owed on a judgment.
 It communicates that the money owed will be taken from the debtor's bank account until the full amount listed in the judgment is satisfied.
 When a creditor freezes a debtor's bank account, debtors often respond to either work out a payment plan or pay the entire balance owed.

 Collecting From a Business